madetech/handbook/guides/cloud/aws_sandbox.md

  output=json
  ```

+2. To run commands in this environment run `export AWS_PROFILE=mt-devops && aws sso login`

 ## Admin actions
-This section is for SSO administrators (i.e. pepole in the `@sandbox-admins` group on slack)
+This section is for SSO administrators (i.e. people in the `@sandbox-admins` group on slack)

 ### Adding new users
 For when a user has requested to be added to the AWS sandbox